balda38/creeps-report/README.md

 Just docker and docker-compose.
 Nothing else.

-[Air](https://github.com/air-verse/air) will do all the reloading work for you!
+[Air](https://github.com/air-verse/air) will do all the rebuilding work for you!

 The data is fetched from [OpenDOTA API](https://docs.opendota.com/)